Anne Ferguson-Smith: Career and research

-Awards and honours
+Honours and awards

 Ferguson-Smith was elected a Fellow of the Academy of Medical Sciences (FMedSci) in 2002, was awarded EMBO Membership in 2006 and elected a Fellow of the Royal Society (FRS) in 2017 She won the Suffrage Science award in 2014 and was awarded the Buchanan Medal of the Royal Society in 2021.
+In 2024, she received the Wilbur Cross Medal from Yale University.

+She was appointed Commander of the Order of the British Empire (CBE) in the 2023 Birthday Honours for services to medical research.
+She is an executive chair of Biotechnology and Biological Sciences Research Council.

 Personal life

-Ferguson-Smith is the daughter of the geneticist Malcolm Ferguson-Smith.
+Ferguson-Smith married Mark Gregory McHarg in 1988, with whom she has a son and a daughter.
+She is the daughter of Malcolm Ferguson-Smith, also a geneticist.